admin-dashboards/admin-dashboard/content/posts/blog-admin-dashboards-providers/index.md

 ### [Atlantis Lite Bootstrap Dashboard](https://www.themekita.com/atlantis-lite-bootstrap-dashboard.html?ref=appseed)

 Atlantis Lite is a free bootstrap 4 admin dashboard that is beautifully and elegantly designed to display various metrics, numbers or data visualization.
-Atlantis Lite admin dashboard has 2 layouts, many plugins and UI components to help developers create dashboards quickly and effectively so they can save development time and also help users to make the right and fast decisions based on existing data.
+Atlantis Lite admin dashboard has 2 layouts, many plugins, and UI components to help developers create dashboards quickly and effectively so they can save development time and also help users to make the right and fast decisions based on existing data.

 > Atlantis Dashboard Links: